USACE responds to Bering Sea storm in Alaska

-Under USACE authorities, the district deployed a team of engineers with expertise in structural, geotechnical, and hydraulics and hydrology to assess potential damage at the Nome Harbor federal project in response to Typhoon Merbok on Sept.
-19, 2022.
+Team members from the U.S. Army Corps of Engineers – Alaska District conduct an inspection of USACE projects in Nome as an excavator clears storm debris on the causeway bridge at the port on Sept.
+21, 2022.
+The district deployed a team of engineers with expertise in structural, geotechnical, and hydraulics and hydrology in response to the Bering Sea storm over the weekend.
 The team will review notes and images they took of the project to complete a detailed assessment of the structure and determine if any repairs are needed.
 As a regional hub, Nome harbor supplies 50 surrounding communities in western and northern Alaska with consumer goods and fuel.
-The team will continue to coordinate with local, state and federal partners and remain ready to provide technical assistance and recovery operations within applicable USACE and federal authorities.
 (U.S. Army photo)

 |Date Taken: